The role of gap junctions and clustered connectivity in emergent synchronisation patterns of inhibitory neuronal networks: INTRODUCTION

+In contrast to the generic homogeneous networks usually considered in modelling studies, MLIs form clustered networks, with varying levels of electrical and chemical coupling depending on cell type \cite{kozareva2021, kim2021}.
+However, the mechanisms by which such non-homogeneous networks may entrain synchrony in neighbouring clusters is not yet well understood.

 A promising framework to characterize the dynamical mechanisms determining synchrony is the neural mass model.
 Over the last decade, a new generation of neural mass models have emerged, making it possible to perform \emph{exact} mean-field reductions of networks of heterogeneous all-to-all coupled quadratic integrate-and-fire (QIF) neurons \cite{montbrio2015}.
-This approach presents many advantages; first, the active spike-generating current in the QIF equations account for spikelet effects without the need for them to be added post-hoc.
-Second, the exact reduction enables the use of mathematical tools from dynamical systems to analyse the network.
-Finally, these new neural mass models can incorporate various cell properties, such as electrical synapses \cite{montbrio2019}, slow chemical synapses \cite{montbrio2017, coombes2021}, asymmetric reset values \cite{montbrio2020} as well as sparse connectivity \cite{divolo2020}, providing a rich framework to investigate synchronisation in a more biologically realistic setting.
+This approach presents many advantages; first, the exact reduction enables the use of mathematical tools from dynamical systems to analyse the network.
+Second, these new neural mass models can incorporate various cell properties, such as electrical synapses \cite{montbrio2019}, slow chemical synapses \cite{montbrio2017, coombes2021}, and asymmetric reset values \cite{montbrio2020}, as well as sparse connectivity \cite{divolo2020, avitabile2022}, providing a rich framework to investigate synchronisation in a more biologically realistic setting.